togfoxy/FormulaSpeed/README.md

 Use arrow keys to move the camera.   ( <- ^ -> v  )

-Use shift-arrow keys to move the camera faster,
+Use shift-arrow keys to move the camera faster.

+Uaw mouse-wheel to zomom in and out.

 Roadmap
 =======